Search

 So many varieties, so many choices.

-Wisconsin potato growers offer a wide selection of quality potato varieties — Russet, White, Red, Yellow, Fingerling, and Blue and Purple potato varieties.
+Our growers offer a wide selection of quality Wisconsin potato varieties — Russet, White, Red, Yellow, Fingerling, and Blue and Purple potato varieties.
 Our state-of-the-art seed potato farm in Rhinelander, Wisconsin, employs the potato industry’s top researchers who test and develop tomorrow’s potato varieties.
 And our continuing partnership with University of Wisconsin researchers contributes to our position as a global leader in the development and production of potato varieties, as well as an eco-friendly potato brand — Healthy Grown®.

 Russet